JamieNagy/Chatbot-Arena-RLHF-Human-Preference-Prediction/README.md

 ## Running the Project

+# Unfortunately you can't directly run the code in your end, because the source data is too big to upload to GitHub :(

 1. **Data Loading**: Load the input data from a CSV file.
 2. **Data Preprocessing**: Process the user prompt and model responses by cleaning and tokenizing the text.
 3. **Model Inference**: Run inference using both the Gemma and Llama models in parallel.